TallKite/linnstrument-firmware/README.md

 IMPORTING/EXPORTING

 You can back up various settings and/or share them with others via midi files.
-The 6 memories, the 3 custom light patterns, the 16 audience messages, microtonal data, and all settings combined.
+The 6 memories, the 3 custom light patterns, the 16 audience messages, the 16 sequencer projects, microtonal data, and all settings combined.
 A memory or light pattern imports in about 1 second, doable on stage in between songs.
 You can use the clip launcher (see below) to trigger an import on stage, giving you dozens of memories, one for each song on the set list!
 Check the LinnWiki for export-request files and importable settings files.

-  *Details: NOT COMPATIBLE WITH ABLETON LIVE, because of the use of multiple midi channels.*
+  *Details: NOT COMPATIBLE WITH ABLETON LIVE, because of the use of multiple midi channels.
+Try using Geert Bevin's receivemidi and sendmidi apps (https://github.com/gbevin).
+It should be possible to create 2 max4live devices that would translate the data to/from a format that doesn't use midi channels.
+If you're interested in making such devices, contact Kite.*

   *To import, download a settings file from the wiki.
 On your LinnStrument, set Allow Importing to IMP.
 In your DAW, set the output of a midi track to your LinnStrument.
 Load the settings file into that track and press play.
 Your LinnStrument should scroll "IMPORT SUCCESS".
 To stop the scrolling, tap anywhere.
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #9 below.*